 Another infamous example was Yes bank.
 Mr Ravneet Gill joined Yes Bank with a commitment to revive it.
 Fifteen months later, he exits the bank as RBI had suspended the board.
 His task remains unfinished to date.

 As of now, both these banks are stable.
 Asset quality has been improving, albeit slowly.
 Stock prices, however, haven’t shown strength.

 For existing long-term investors, till the perception of the bank changes, reconsider total allocation to the stock and ensure it is within reasonable limits.
 Read Commonsense Position-sizing for investors.
 Avoid averaging down to reduce your buy price.
 If you choose to stay invested, knowing that the price might not recover for a while, consider a trailing stop loss to prevent further erosion to the portfolio.

 How about fresh positions in the stock?

-For the reasons mentioned above, not until clear signs of improvement to the underlying business and importantly, perception is evident.
+Not yet.
+For the reasons mentioned above, not until clear signs of improvement to the underlying business and, importantly, perception is evident.

-The stock is currently trading at 0.7X book (other mid-size banks with better asset quality are at 1.5X book).
-The bank is leveraged at 7.6 times.
-In all probability, it will go for a fundraise soon to bring down leverage & prepare for further write-offs.
+The stock is currently trading at 0.4X book (other mid-size banks with better asset quality are at 1.5X to 2.5X book).
+The bank is leveraged at 11.5 times.
+In has to go for a fundraise soon to bring down leverage & prepare for further write-offs.

-There isn’t a strong case for trying to catch the bottom in RBL Bank.
+We’d refrain from trying to catch the bottom in RBL Bank stock.

 This article is for information only and should not be considered a recommendation to buy or sell any stocks.